petebachant/CFT-wake-modeling-paper/reviews/reviewer2-response.md

 It didn't seem to matter much.
 The mean velocity fields appear to be nearly symmetrical about the $x$--$y$ plane, but nonetheless, the slip BC is at least closer to how a free surface would behave than a no slip BC.

+>Why blank? [viscous transport on in Figure 12]

+These terms aren't zero, but are extremely small.